timelessco/next-ts-app-template/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `next-react-app`! 💖
+Thanks for your interest in contributing to `next-ts-app`! 💖

 > After this page, see [DEVELOPMENT.md][1] for local development instructions.